 The Asians*inFocus Team

-Dr, Sriya Bhattacharyya - she/they
+Dr. Sriya Bhattacharyya - she/they

 Sriya is a Psychologist-Activist and works for the Center for Health Equity at Albert Einstein College of Medicine and the Health Equity Research Lab at Harvard Medical School based in the Bronx, NY.
 For over a decade she has used arts in healing trauma, research, and social change projects nationally and internationally, and believes in the power of art for individual and collective transformation.
 When she's not working, she loves to kayak, hike, and attempt to grow vegetables in her garden.

-Allyson Goto - she/her
+Allyson Goto - she/they

 Allyson Masunaga Goto is a fourth generation Japanese-American living in Colorado.
 Growing up she was inspired by her grandparents and their involvement in the JA community - a place where they found belonging.
 Now, after returning home from college, She currently works for a local health department and focuses on a project dedicated to addressing food insecurity in the most disproportionately impacted communities in the Denver-Metro region.
 When not working Allyson enjoys gardening, fishing, and doing DIY projects around the house.